sandipsahoo2k2/my/articles/ai/power_shift.md

       ---By giving data a context data becomes the information--------
     ------------------data is the base of pyramid------------------------

 This is the human way on operating on data.
-AI doesnt work like human..
+AI doesn't work like human..
 Data are signals for AI and they structure the data and contextualize it and then act of the actionable data.

 Turing test - where AI can fool a human to think as if it's a human.